 Dr. Giersch is an associate professor who teaches courses on American politics, research methods, state and local politics, politics & film, and education policy.
-His research focuses on education policy, specifically the areas of school choice, high-stakes testing, segregation, and teacher quality.
+He is also the associate director of the university’s Public Policy program.
+His research focuses on education policy, specifically the areas of school choice, high-stakes testing, segregation, and teacher quality, as well as political ideology and how it affects individuals’ interpretations of messages in various contexts.
 Prior to joining the faculty at UNC Charlotte, Dr. Giersch taught in public, private, and charter high schools.
 He also taught at the college level in Pennsylvania and in Nairobi, Kenya.
 He has served on the boards of the North Carolina Association for Research in Education and the North Carolina Political Science Association.

 Giersch, Jason, Martha Kropf, and Elizabeth Stearns (2020).
 “Unequal Returns to Education: How Women Teachers Narrow the Gender Gap in Political Knowledge among Students.”
 The Journal of Politics.

 Stearns, Elizabeth, Martha Bottia, Jason Giersch, Roslyn Mickelson, Stephanie Moller, Nandan Jha, and Melissa Dancy (2020).
 “Do Relative Advantages in STEM Grades Explain the Gender Gap in Selection of a STEM Major in College?
 A Multimethod Answer.”
 American Educational Research Journal.

 Giersch, Jason (2019). “‘Desperately Afraid of Losing White Parents’: Charter Schools and Segregation.”
 Race Ethnicity and Education.